 Many social workers and clinicians widely recommend pets as a way for their clients to combat loneliness and increase socialization, including among veterans.
 Pets provide a sense of purpose and reason to engage with others that is healthy and beneficial for veterans, seniors, and other demographics.

 Service dogs are more than a resource, but a lifelong companion in many instances.
-Need veterinary care or assistance?
-Talk to the veterinary team at CVETS, a brand new, state of the art Emergency Vet and Surgery center in Columbia, SC.
+Need emergency veterinary care?
+Come to the veterinary team at CVETS, a brand new, state of the art Emergency Vet and Surgery center in Columbia, SC.
 Call to schedule an appointment today.